bucs110a0spring22/final-project-team-19/README.md

 ### Team: << Oversize Collection >>
 #### << Archit Kothari, Daniel Monaghan, Ian Avery >>

+The project was about 70 % complete when both of my groupmates decided to drop this class so the final product is me trying to clean up what was left.

 ***

 ## Project Description *(Software Lead)*